jfransp/Pokedex-refactoring/README.md

 Basic MVVM architecture with repository.
 Remote mediation, when necessary, was handled within the viewmodel itself; dependencies were injected with Hilt; each fragment has it's own viewmodel and some navigation dependent logic was implemented on the MainActivity itself.

-There's still room for improvement but it works (:
+There's still room for improvement as always but it works (:

+###### App developed for the VentureLabs selective process code challenge.